Pronunciation: la MIV ue deen

 The Epivir brand contains a higher dose of lamivudine than Epivir-HBV brand.
 Epivir is for treating HIV and Epivir-HBV is for treating hepatitis B. Each time you get a refill of this medication, be sure you have received the correct brand to treat your condition.

 You will need frequent medical tests, including frequent HIV testing.
-If you become infected with HIV while you are taking lamivudine to treat hepatitis, the HIV could become resistant to antiviral medicines if not treated right away.
+If you become infected with HIV while you are taking lamivudine to treat hepatitis B, the HIV could become resistant to antiviral medicines if not treated right away.

 Use all HIV medications as directed and read all medication guides you receive.
 Do not change your dose or dosing schedule without your doctor's advice.
 Every person with HIV should remain under the care of a doctor.